mapbox/cardboard/README.md

     cell!S2CELLID!PRIMARYKEY

+Since this indexing scheme relies on range queries, it's unlikely primary IDs will be used as hash keys in DynamoDB because you can [only do a range query within a single hash key](http://0x74696d.com/posts/falling-in-and-out-of-love-with-dynamodb-part-ii/).

 ## What about [MongoDB](http://www.mongodb.org/)?

 MongoDB [uses S2 for its spherical indexes](http://blog.mongodb.org/post/50984169045/new-geo-features-in-mongodb-2-4).

 Where [mongo turns cells into query parameters](https://github.com/mongodb/mongo/blob/f5ed485c97b08490f59234bc1ddef2c80c2c88b9/src/mongo/db/index/expression_index.h#L42-161).

+## What about Amazon DynamoDB-geo?

+It only supports point queries, and is written in Java.

 ## What kinds of queries are supported?